ZK Chains

 - Trustless Validating Bridges: Ensures that rollups within the ZK chain are interconnected without requiring additional trust layers.

-- Asset Transfers: Hyperbridges facilitate the easy transfer of assets, including burning and minting mechanisms, across the ecosystem.
+- Asset Transfers: Interoperability simplifies the transfer of assets, including burning and minting mechanisms, across the ecosystem.

 - Unified Governance: Leveraging a shared governance framework on L1, the ecosystem can coordinate updates or respond collectively to vulnerabilities, much like a traditional blockchain network would handle a fork.